 A behaviour chart is displayed in each classroom.
 All children are automatically placed on the sunshine and cloud at the start of the day.
 If a child makes good choices about their behaviour, tries very hard or completes work to an excellent standard, the member of staff will tell the child that they are being moved to the sunshine.
-If they demonstrate this again, they will be moved to the rainbow and will be awarded 5 house points by the member of staff and see the Headteacher, who will present them with a special sticker.
-In the absence of the Headteacher, the child will see the Head of Teaching and Learning.
+If they demonstrate this again, they will be moved to the rainbow and will be awarded 5 house points by the member of staff and see the Head, who will present them with a special sticker.
+In the absence of the Head, the child will see the Deputy Head.